dgethings/gen_config/README.md

 For example `gen_config interface.yaml > interface.conf` will produce a file called "interface.conf" with the values from the YAML config file in it.
 This can then be applied to any device that supports "interface.conf" format.

+## Configuration File

+`gen_config` will search for it's configuration file in one of three places - in the following order:

+1. ./.gen_config.conf
+2. ~/.gen_config.conf
+3. /etc/gen_config.conf

+The config file uses the YAML format.
+It contains one piece of configuation - the location that `gen_config` should search for template files.
+This uses the `template` keyword to specify the path.

+If no configuration file can be found `gen_config` defaults to `./templates` for finding the template files.

 ## YAML format

 The YAML config file can be written in an valid YAML format.
 The only requirement is that the YAML file contains 'template' key with a value that points to a template file.
 The only supported template format is ERB, but others could be included.